heymarkwetzel/ux-portfolio/projects/youravon.md

 permalink: /youravon/
 feature_class: feature-youravon
 nav: light
 description: UX Lead.
-Redesign of the Representatives' business portal.
+Redesign of the portal used by Representatives to manage their business.

 ---